google/earthengine-catalog/catalog/MERIT/description.md

-TODO: Write a summary description of this directory.
+TODO(b/186640664): Write a summary description of this directory.